Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 This type of ad is a simple clickable banner on a website or between posts on a social media platform.
 It’s an image with a hyperlink that leads anyone who clicks on it to an external URL.
 It is the most common type of ad that you can use anywhere, including on websites, social media, and even email.
 The key is to design an eye-catching ad using the right mix of images and text.
 Any text should also be short and go straight to the point.

-A slight problem with banner ads is that people see them too much and have become numb to them.
-You should think carefully about where to place your banners to get the best results, mostly at the top of a webpage.
+A slight problem with banner ads is that people see them too much and have become numb to them (ad fatigue).
 The best positions for banner ads are usually at the top or left side of a web page, where people are likelier to see them.

 Native advertisements match the look and feel of your website.
-They resonate with your traffic source’s audience and don’t have the perceived intrusiveness of many other types of ads, making it a win-win for both the publisher and the advertiser.
+They resonate with your traffic source’s audience and don’t have the perceived intrusiveness of many other types of ads.

 5. Video marketing

-You can use videos to advertise third-party products.
-Videos are more likely to capture a reader’s attention than images and text, so use the opportunity to impress the reader and clearly state what your product or service offers to them.
-Note that video ads tend to cost more than other types of ads, so it’s not suitable for beginner affiliates.
+You can use videos to advertise third-party affiliate products.
+Videos are more likely to capture a reader’s attention than images and text, so use the opportunity to impress the reader and clearly state what your product is.
+Note that video ads tend to cost much more than other types of ads, so it’s not suitable for beginner affiliates.

 6. Paid search ads

-You can place ads for your website on search engines like Google and Bing and pay only when someone clicks on it.
-You can bid for specific keywords, wherein your link will show when a person searches for them.
+You can put ads for your affiliate site, like Google ads and Bing ads, though there are good alternatives to Google Ads.
+Here, you pay only when someone clicks on your ad.
+You can bid for specific keywords, and your link will show when a person searches for them.
 However, bidding for commonly searched terms like “insurance” or “medical services” is fiercely competitive and drives up the price for intending advertisers.

 affiliate-marketing-how-to-get-traffic-paid-search-ads